 5. Epsom salt baths

-Epsom salts contain magnesium – a compound that helps improve blood flow and circulation
+Epsom salts contain magnesium, a compound that helps improve blood flow and circulation.

 6. Applying heat

 Heat can help release stiff, painful, or strained muscles that push on nerves and create numbness.
 However, warming numb legs and feet aggravates inflammation and induces discomfort and numbness.
+Always consult your doctor before applying heat to relieve numbness in the legs.

 After consulting with your doctor, refer to our Truemeds Physicians, which provides free online consultations.
 We provide you with home medicine delivery, a discount offer, and monthly savings on your medical bill.